Drug and alcohol addiction relapse triggers run gamut

 Help for Addicted Loved Ones

-Being able to recognize the most common relapse triggers can help you support someone else who is going through addiction recovery.
+Being able to recognize the most common relapse triggers can help you support someone else who is going through drug and alcohol addiction recovery.
 When your loved one avoids certain people or certain situations, you can understand and support these decisions, knowing they are important to their continued recovery.

 If you recognize triggers that maybe your loved one doesn’t realize, like a complacency about their recovery program, you may be able to gently point them out.
 This is a tough position to be in because it is easy to make someone defensive when talking about their addiction.
 If your loved one is being overly confident about their recovery, they may not take your suggestions very well.
 Sometimes the best thing you can do is contact an objective party to deliver your messages.